PepperDash/EssentialsPluginTemplate/README.md

 ## Build Instructions (PepperDash Internal)

 ## Generating Nuget Package

-In the solution folder is a file named "PDT.EssentialsPluginTemplate.nuspec"

-1. Rename the file to match your plugin solution name
-2. Edit the file to include your project specifics including
-    1. <id>PepperDash.Essentials.Plugin.MakeModel</id> Convention is to use the prefix "PepperDash.Essentials.Plugin" and include the MakeModel of the device.
-    2. <projectUrl>https://github.com/PepperDash/EssentialsPluginTemplate</projectUrl> Change to your url to the project repo

-There is no longer a requirement to adjust workflow files for nuget generation for private and public repositories.
-This is now handled automatically in the workflow.

-__If you do not make these changes to the nuspec file, the project will not generate a nuget package__
+A nuget package is automatically generated when the plugin is build.
+To modify the name and other details of the package, edit the following properties in the .csproj file:

+1. `PackageId` - This is the name that will be used to pull the package from Nuget once it's published
+2. `PackgeProjectUrl` - This should match the URL for the plugin repo
+3. `AssemblyTitle` - This is the dll file name that is will show on a processor when the plugin is loaded